Posterior Contraction and Credible Sets for Filaments of Regression Functions: Posterior contraction and credible sets for filaments

 \section{Posterior contraction and credible sets for filaments}

 In this section, we provide the main theoretical results.
+With a suitable choice of a series prior, the function $f$ from the posterior can induce its own integral curve, filaments and hitting time just as how they are defined previously.
+The goal is to establish posterior contraction rates of these objects relative to some metrics in a similar spirit of the current literature.
 Here is a brief outline of these results.
 Theorem 5.1 provides posterior contraction rates for the integral curve.
 Proposition 5.2 gives posterior contraction rates for the hitting time.
 Theorem 5.3 gives the posterior contraction rates for the filament along the integral curve.
-Theorem 5.8 establishes the posterior contraction rates for the filament around the truth, posterior rates for deviations between the posterior filament and the filament induced by the posterior mean, together with the convergence rates for the filament induced by posterior mean to that of the truth, all in Hausdorff distance.
+Theorem 5.8 establishes the posterior contraction rates for the filament around the truth, posterior rates for deviations between the posterior filament and the filament induced by the posterior mean, together with the convergence rates for the filament induced by posterior mean to that of the truth, all in terms of the Hausdorff distance.
 Theorem 5.9 provides a valid credible set with sufficiently high frequentist coverage.

+To simply the presentation, we simply set $J_1=J_2=J$ for some common positive value $J$ that grows with the sample size $n$.
+All results remain valid even when $J_1$ and $J_2$ are not equal but grow at the same rate, which is still denoted by the symbol $J$.